 Once you have a handle on your current legal documents and agreements, bring everyone up to speed on where things are at.
-If it helps to clarify some complex legal scenarios, have a lawyer or accountant explain things to the team.
-Thinking your family will be better off being surprised after your funeral when you’re no longer around is a mistake.
+You may find it helpful to have a lawyer or accountant explain complex scenarios or structures to the team.
+It is unlikely that your family will be better off being surprised after your funeral when you’re no longer alive.
 If a ten-year land lease is about to expire, the team should know about it.
 Be clear on the intent when explaining or preparing legal documents and keep all interested parties informed along the way.

 As the transition plan begins to take shape, everyone will know how the existing documents and agreements will need to change.
 Proper legal and accounting advice isn’t guaranteed to save families from transition strife.
-But not having or not understanding written agreements is a sure-fire way to blow things up.
+But not having or not understanding written agreements creates an avoidable risky scenario.
 The family should have easy access to the documents, and more than one person should know the passwords required to retrieve legal and financial documents if stored digitally.

 Learn more about using legal agreements.

 2. Financial statements and business performance records

 Don’t assume a healthy or depleted bank balance tells you everything you need to know about a farm’s financial health.
 The bank account certainly matters, but it only provides partial insight into the current financial situation.
 You and your transition partners need to deep dive into the numbers.